Skip to main content

 Where to start.
 Prioritize vendors that operate in the infrastructure layer: cloud providers, identity and access management platforms, network equipment suppliers, managed security services, and any vendor whose product is embedded in systems you cannot easily replace.
 These are the relationships where a forced phase-out under the revised CSA would be most disruptive and most expensive.
 For organizations deploying AI agents alongside these infrastructure vendors, the AI data governance framework adds another dimension to the assessment.

 What to look for.
 The matrix will surface three categories of findings most organizations miss when running frameworks in isolation.
-First, vendors with conflicting status across frameworks - satisfying one set of requirements while carrying unaddressed exposure under another.
+First, vendors with conflicting status across frameworks, satisfying one set of requirements while carrying unaddressed exposure under another.
 Second, vendors with concentration risk that spans multiple frameworks, where a single provider's failure or restriction would trigger obligations under NIS2, DORA, and potentially the revised CSA simultaneously.
 Third, vendors with jurisdictional exposure that existing cybersecurity assessments do not capture, including suppliers headquartered in or controlled from jurisdictions that could be designated under the revised CSA's non-technical risk criteria, or suppliers whose market access could be affected by trade enforcement actions in either direction.

 Expected outcome.
 Most organizations will find three to five vendors that create exposure across multiple frameworks they had not previously connected.
 This takes approximately one focused week with existing procurement, security, and compliance data.
 It transforms four separate compliance programs into a single strategic vendor governance conversation that the board, the CISO, the procurement function, and legal can all act on.
 For a detailed look at how Sweden has implemented NIS2 into national law and what that means for affected organizations, see our comprehensive guide to Sweden's Cybersecurity Act 2025.